 Overnight suggestion: Swansea

 Today starts with a visit to The National Botanic Garden of Wales at Llanarthne.
 This is the first botanic garden in the UK - dedicated to conserving plant species.
 It is set in 600 acres of 18th century parkland with exotic flowers and foliage, lakes, waterfalls and cascades.
 The centrepiece is its impressive great glasshouse – the world's largest single span glass structure.
 Discount rates are available for groups of ten or more.

 From here it's just a short drive to Aberglasney House and Gardens.
 Described by many as The 'Garden lost in time' - it is a jewel in the British gardens' crown.
 Covering approximately 9 acres, including two woodlands, it has a unique Elizabethan and Jacobean cloister garden.
 Group rates are available and there are special group tours including history tours and tours with the Head Gardener.
 The garden also offers an exclusive evening admission and tour with the Head Gardener.

 End the day on a romantic note by exploring Wales' most dramatically sited Carreg Cennen castle.
 It sits on a limestone crag 300 ft above a sheer drop to the river Cennen below – so be prepared for a steep climb to the top.
-Discount rates are available for groups of fifteen or more.
+There is access for coaches and discount rates are available for groups of fifteen or more.

 Approx. distance: NBGW to Carreg Cennen via Aberglasney - 20 miles (32.2kms)